 How much saffron to use in milk during pregnancy?

 As mentioned, it is not safe to take more than 10 grams of Saffron in a day as it would result in various health risks.
 Adding 1-2 strands of Saffron is the safest way to start consuming Saffron and get saffron benefits for women.
 Afterward, you can add about 3-4 strands to the milk, after soaking them in one cup of milk overnight or for 4-6 hours.
 Soaking them in milk is the ideal method to preserve the flavors and nutritional benefits of Saffron.
 Boiling Saffron makes it lose its precious oils and other properties.

 Kashmiri Mongra or Kashmiri Saffron is best to take during pregnancy.
 It is considered the safest for use by pregnant women.
 The key is to get premium-quality Saffron from the best brand.
 Before buying saffron, make sure it is lab-tested and Grade A1 certified.

 The Saffron needs to be Grade A1 tested and ISO certified as-

 - There are a lot of adulterated Saffron sold in the market.
 Since it is a popular spice used in recipes, people take advantage of it and sell fake Saffron to unaware customers.

-- Different types of additives or coloring agents are added to make fake Saffron that can be extremely harmful to the health.
-For instance, there is a plant known as Safflower, which is dyed red, and then is sold at a high price.
+- Different types of additives or coloring agents are added to make fake Saffron that can be extremely harmful to health.
+For instance, there is a plant known as Safflower, which is dyed red, and then sold at a high price.
 This plant has no health benefits and is completely different from real Saffron.

 - Another way customers are fooled with fake Saffron is by supplying them with low grades of Saffron mixed with other ingredients and sold at prices the same as real high-quality Saffron.